bdavis222/dot-scanner/README.md

 ## Development

+To contribute, download or clone the project.
+During development, the following command can be used to run a local version of the software (e.g., for UI testing):

+```
+python -m dotscanner
+```

+*(Note that the* `python3` *command may be required instead of* `python` *for some Python installations.)*

 ### Testing

 Unit tests for this software were written for use with [Python's built-in unittest framework](https://docs.python.org/3/library/unittest.html), and are stored in the `tests` folder.
-To run tests, download this project, navigate to the top level of the project's folder structure and run the following command:
+To run tests, download the project, navigate to the top level of the project's folder structure and run the following command:

 ```
 python -m unittest
-```

-*(Note that the* `python3` *command may be required instead of* `python` *for some Python installations.)*

-During development, the following command can be used to run a local version of the software (e.g., for UI testing):

-```
-python -m dotscanner
 ```

 *(Note that the* `python3` *command may be required instead of* `python` *for some Python installations.)*